 Double-click the RegisterSubscriber action make sure that Log level is set to the constant SapLogLevel:

-Edit the constant SapLogLevel to select the minimum log level which you want to send to the SAP Cloud Platform Application Logging service.
+Edit the constant SapLogLevel to select the minimum log level which you want to send to the SAP Business Technology Platform Application Logging service.
 The supported log levels (case-insensitive) are

 Now, when the application is started, it will produce logs in the JSON format supported by Kibana.